SamRyzek/Skill-Distillery/unit_1/week1/README.md

 * Project: [FizzBuzz](fizzBuzz/README.md)

 **Wednesday**:
+* Daily Objectives
+  * Be able to create and use methods and pass values as parameters.
+  * Understand local vs. class variable scope.
+  * Declare and use one and two-dimensional arrays.

 * [Fundamentals of Computer Programming](JFOP)
    * Chapter 9 - Methods
    * Chapter 10 - Data Collections: Arrays